DroidScript/Docs/README.md

 ## Structure

-- **docs:** The latest generated documentation for the Github Pages preview
+- **docs:** The latest generated documentation for the GitHub Pages preview
 - **files:** docs source files and generation scripts

-The docs sources are written in a custom [markup format](files/markdown/README.md).
-For legacy reasons those markup files will be converted into an intermediate [JSON Format](files/json/README.md) which will then be converted to the html docs you all know and love.
+The docs sources are written in a custom [markup format](files/markup/README.md).
+For legacy reasons those markup files will be converted into an intermediate [JSON Format](files/json/README.md) which will then be converted to the HTML docs you all know and love.

 ## For Contributors:

 To contribute to the Docs you need to have an active GitHub account.
-[Sign up](https://github.com/signup?source_repo=DroidScript%2FDocs) if you dont have one.
+[Sign up](https://github.com/signup?source_repo=DroidScript%2FDocs) if you don't have one.

 ### Fork the DroidScript Repository
 To edit the Docs you need to 'fork' the DroidScript repository.
 The easiest way is to open up a new Codespace on the DroidScript repository.